Header Image 1

 • Sport Psychology which is concerned with aspects of the mind and how that affects sports performance.
 For example how confidence, stress and the presence of a crowd affect performance.

-• Sport Sociology & Technology which is concerned with how sport reflects wider society.
+• Sport Sociology & technology which is concerned with how sport reflects wider society.
 We look at issues such a racism and sexism in sport, drug use in sport and how advancements in technology have affected sport.

 What Next after Completing A-Level Physical Education?